AnshumanPati/Politiko/README.md

 ## DATA STRUCTURES USED:
 ### Document_tokens_list
 Contains lists enclosed within a list It will contain the stemmed tokens from each file in the corpus as individual lists.
-All are appended to make a list.
-Example:
+All are appended to make a list.<br/>
+Example:<br/>
 [[‘i’,’am’,’good’],[‘isro’,’nasa’],[‘india’,’is’,’best’]]
 ### Vocabulary
-Will contain a dictionary of all the unique words in the corpus.
-Example:
+Will contain a dictionary of all the unique words in the corpus.<br/> Example:<br/>
 {‘i’: 1, ‘am’:2, ‘good’:3, ‘isro’:4, ‘nasa’ :5, ‘india’:6 , ‘is’ :7, ‘best’:8]

 ## Members